ByronVelasco/DataStructures/README.md

 - **`3 Queues` Folder**:
   This folder contains the theoretical framework and explanations for Queues data structure.

+- **`4 Singly Linked List` Folder**:
+  This folder contains the theoretical framework and explanations for Singly Linked Lists data structure.

 - **`project_data_structures.py` Python Script**:
   This Python script includes all the data structures developed specifically for this project.